PaulRitsche/DL_Track_US/docs/source/installation.rst

 3. Download both pre-trained models (model-apo-VGG-BCE-512.h5 & model-VGG16-fasc-BCE-512.h5).
 4. Download the DL_Track_example.zip file.
 5. Create a specified DL_Track directory and put the DL_Track.exe, the model files and the example file in seperate subfolders (for example "Executable", "Models" and "Example").
 Moreover, unpack the DL_Track_example.zip file.
-6. Open the DL_Track GUI by double clicking the DL_Track.exe file and start with the testing procedure to check that everything works properly (we will get to that down below, see section Examples and Testing).
+6. Open the DL_Track GUI by double clicking the DL_Track.exe file and start with the testing procedure to check that everything works properly (see `Examples <https://dltrack.readthedocs.io/en/latest/usage.html>`_ and `Testing <https://dltrack.readthedocs.io/en/latest/tests.html>`_).

 Install DL_Track via Github, pip and Pypi.org
 ---------------------------------------------

 In case you want to use this way to install and run DL_Track, we advise you to setup conda (see step 1) and download the environment.yml file from the repo (see steps 5-8).
-If you want to actively contribute to the project or customize the code, it might be usefull to you to do all of the following steps (for more information on contributing see Usage directory DL_Track_contribute.md).
+If you want to actively contribute to the project or customize the code, it might be usefull to you to do all of the following steps (for more information see `Contributing Guidelines <https://dltrack.readthedocs.io/en/latest/contribute.html>`_).

 1. Anaconda setup (only before first usage and if Anaconda/minicoda is not already installed).